 There are special exhibits for children, carousels to ride. and zoo animals to visit.
 There are places to run and play and even a bus tour that will appeal to the little ones.

 Many of the museums have hands-on exhibits for families providing a fun and interactive environment for all ages.
-Be sure to pace yourself and build in naps and rest into your itinerary.
-Here are suggestions for the top things to do with toddlers in the nation’s capital.
+Pace yourself and build in naps and rest into your itinerary!

-While visiting the iconic landmarks requires a lot of walking, young children can easily move around as you marvel over the historic sites of Washington D.C.
+While visiting the iconic landmarks requires a lot of walking, young children can easily move around as you marvel over the historic sites of Washington, D.C.
 The monuments and memorials are beautiful and even the youngest visitors can appreciate these national treasures.
-For little ones, there are stairs to climb and huge faces to look up at.
-Take your time and enjoy the majestic views of the nation's capital.
+For little ones, there are stairs to climb and huge faces to look up at like at the Lincoln Memorial.

 The immersive, hands-on installation at the National Building Museum is designed for young children and fun for all ages.
 It features molded foam blocks of all shapes and sizes and an original virtual block play experience.
 The exhibition combines a presentation of the Museum’s world-class Architectural Toy Collection, a hands-on block play area, and an original digital interactive that allows visitors to fill an entire wall of the exhibition with virtual blocks—and then knock them down.